 (7) Proposed Project Timeline: The Application should include a proposed project time-line with estimated start dates and key milestones.
 Include the point in the timeline at which the enterprise is anticipated to attain self-sufficiency (if applicable).

-(8) Cost and Benefits: Applicants will describe, to the extent known, the benefits to be derived from the designation of the project in monetary terms, including the items described in number 1 through 7 above, such as the environmental improvements, reduction in fuel usage, reduction in landside congestion, increase in employment, increase in taxes paid or other revenues derived therefrom, safety improvements including potential saving of human life and property from fewer traffic accidents, decrease in time required for delivery of cargo or passengers and the costs associated with construction of new infrastructure if any, the costs of additional operations or maintenance of the project, including any public funds needed for support of the project.
+(8) Cost and Benefits: Applicants will describe, to the extent known, the benefits to be derived from the designation of the project in monetary terms, including the items described in number 1 through 7 above, such as the environmental improvements, reduction in fuel usage, reduction in landside congestion, increase in employment, increase in taxes paid or other revenues derived therefrom, safety improvements Start Printed Page 59536including potential saving of human life and property from fewer traffic accidents, decrease in time required for delivery of cargo or passengers and the costs associated with construction of new infrastructure if any, the costs of additional operations or maintenance of the project, including any public funds needed for support of the project.
 Upon receipt by the Maritime Administrator, the application will be evaluated using weight-based criteria during a technical review.
 The review will assess factors such as project scope, impact, public benefit, offsetting costs, cost to the Government (if any), the likelihood of long-term self-supporting operations, and its relationship with Marine Highway Corridors, once designated (See 46 CFR 393.3 Marine Highway Corridors).
 Additional factors may be considered during the evaluation process.
 All factors will be quantified and weighted by their relative costs and benefits.
 Project sponsors will be notified in writing by the Maritime Administration if they receive designation.